-IST currently uses the WIDA MODEL proficiency test to gauge each student's English ability.
+IST currently uses the MAP Test to gauge each student's English ability.

 Students are tested upon entrance to the school and at the end of every semester.
 If the results show the student needs to improve their English then the student is placed in the ELA program.